inside.ewu.edu

 Satisfies: a university graduation requirement–global studies.

-This course surveys the principal economic, social, religious, environmental, and political transformations in Latin America from the Wars of Independence (1810s) to the present in order to understand the roots of contemporary structures.
-Students will evaluate histories of race, culture, and Latin America within a global context, as well participate in discussions, in-class activities, readings, films and other media, and complete short-writing assignments.
+Surveys the principal economic, social, religious, environmental, and political transformations in Latin America from the Wars of Independence (1810s) to the present in order to understand the roots of contemporary structures.
+Students evaluate histories of race, culture, and Latin America within a global context, as well as participate in discussions, in-class activities, readings, films, and other media, and complete short-writing assignments.

 HIST 319.
 THE HISTORY OF SOCCER-FOOTBALL-FUTBOL.
 5 Credits.